Want to know more?

 - Somewhere to nest … that doesn’t necessarily mean put up nesting boxes, and anyway those are only useful to cavity nesting birds.
 Dense shrubs, a corner with a pile of old rotting branches, all those are what birds are looking for.

 - Well-filled feeders with a variety of seeds and suet for different types of birds.
 Supportive in summer, essential in winter.
 There are many birds that are adapted to finding food on the ground – if the ground is two feet under snow they have nowhere to go but your feeders.
-Don’t put the feeders too far out in the open – most birds like to approach from a safe shrub from which the can look for threats before moving in for a snack – about 8 to 12 feet from a shrub/bush such as dogwood or juniper is ideal.
+Don’t put the feeders too far out in the open – most birds like to approach from a safe shrub from which the can look for threats before moving in for a snack – about 8 to 12 feet from a shrub/bush such as dogwood or juniper is ideal, too far for squirrels to jump.

-- If in doubt, plant dogwoods 😉 and sour cherries and rudbeckia/cone-flowers
+- If in doubt, plant dogwoods 😉 and elderberries and rudbeckia/cone-flowers

 Where to get native plants?